-Every game site reviews game differently.
+Every game site reviews differently.
 This guide is intended to give you a clear picture of how we review games here at Indie Ranger.
 This way, if you decide to send us strongly worded emails about how we score our games, we can kindly send you a link to this page.

 Our guidelines are a bit of a Frankenstein’s monster, taking inspiration from other major gaming sites.
 Without any further ado, let’s get into it.

 The most important takeaway is that this guide is pretty new.
-Any review made prior to Sept.
+Any review made before Sept.
 20, 2017, most likely does not follow these guidelines.
 Those scores will be updated soon.
 However, you should always read reviews in full to get a better idea about the contents of the game.

 Reviews are meant to be a combination of objective critical thought as well as the opinion of the writer.
 We try to give writers games that fit their genre preferences.
-The goal is that, if a writer is reviewing a genre that they like, they will be more objective towards it instead of loathing the game based on genre alone.
+The goal is that, if a writer is reviewing a genre that they like, they will be more balanced towards it instead of loathing the game based on genre alone.

 - Gameplay: This is a broad topic that covers a variety of in-game components.
 Gunplay, physics, story, dialogue and more all contribute to the “gameplay” rating.